KaoutharBousbaa1/Kestra_NarutoAI/README.md

 In our case, in the YAML code, the keys are referenced as `{{ secret('SECRET_KEY_NAME') }}`, while the actual keys are stored in the `.env` file and their encrypted versions in the `.env_encrypted` file.

-1. Create an `.env` file in the DiscordBot folder (not inside the src folder) with the following keys:
+1. Create an `.env` file in the KestraProject folder with the following keys:
     ```sh
     OPENAI_API_KEY=THE_ACTUAL_KEY_HERE
     PRIVATE_KEY=THE_ACTUAL_KEY_HERE